 As I learned more about the brand, it stood out to me that the founders of Hydrenza were proud of the biotechnical advances utilized in its products.
 In particular, they highlighted the use of XtremoplexTM, a proprietory blend of enzymes and proteins made by their own bioreactors.

-Knowing this, I wished to redesign the brand to highlight its scientific appeal with a minimalist, cool, and clean feeling.
+Hydrenza's tagline is "Naturally Transparent", emphasizing their clean, non-synthetic ingredients.
+Knowing this, my goal was to redesign the brand to highlight its scientific appeal with a minimalist, cool, and clean feeling.
 For the logo, I used a serif font with a symbol for a peptide on the side to better represent the company's value proposition.

 For the web design portion of this project, I worked on creating solutions for the following problems that I identified: